DISCLOSURE: Sourced from Russian government funded media

-[ Editor’s Note: Whether you call it China’s “European Pivot” or Switzerland’s “China Pivot” does not really make much difference, because the key aspect of their incredible relationship is that it spawned no political blacklash from anyone, or military one for that matter.
+Editor’s Note: Whether you call it China’s “European Pivot” or Switzerland’s “China Pivot” does not really make much difference, because the key aspect of their incredible relationship is that it spawned no political backlash from anyone or military one for that matter.

 Both countries have a military history of focusing on defense only and not getting involved militarily in either regional disputes or other countries’ domestic disputes.